janfuhrer/it-security-docs/docs/themes/Secure Channels.md

 7. Sender publishes the HMAC key
 8. Sender and recipient forget their session keys

+Deniability is only achieved if both parties actually publish their MAC key and delete the shared secret.
+Otherwise one party can still proof that communication has taken place.
+3DH can be used to avoid this problem because anyone could make up communication between any two parties.

 ### Triple Diffie-Hellman (3DH)

 Replaces the two DSA signatures from OTR and does everything with 3 DH key exchanges.